DrozmotiX/ioBroker.web-speedy/README.md

 Web-Speedy is build in a way all execution is handled automatically, meaning you don't have a configuration page.
 However, you still can influance some things (see datapoints):

-- [test_auto_intervall]	Intervall time for automated test-execution (default = 60, if set to 0 no automated test will run !)
-- [test_best]						Run test now on best-server based on last ping results
+- [ test_best ]				Run test now on best-server based on last ping results
-- [test_specific]					Use the dropdown list to choose one of the top 5 servers found in previous scan
+- [ test_specific ]			Use the dropdown list to choose one of the top 5 servers found in previous scan
+- [ test_duration ]			The maximum length (in seconds) of a single test run (upload or download)
+- [ test_id_always ]		Run test ALWAYS on specific server id [Please find a server id here](https://c.speedtest.net/speedtest-servers-static.php?fbclid=IwAR3mLi2N9mwp1zG4Xu96cn4h1Zql6NG26p6GDjctjMftq0YzKKwPk-wme8A)
+- [ test_id_once ]	        Run test ONCE on specific server id [Please find a server id here](https://c.speedtest.net/speedtest-servers-static.php?fbclid=IwAR3mLi2N9mwp1zG4Xu96cn4h1Zql6NG26p6GDjctjMftq0YzKKwPk-wme8A)
+- [ test_auto_intervall ]   Intervall time for automated test-execution (default = 60, if set to 0 no automated test will run !)

 ## Support me
 If you like my work, please feel free to provide a personal donation